Washington Post: DeJoy reimbursed former employees for GOP donations - KESQ

 While encouraging donations is not illegal on its own, a reimbursement of campaign contributions would constitute a violation of state and federal election laws.
 As a result, the report is likely to fuel fresh scrutiny of DeJoy from Democrats who have already hammered him over his motivations since taking on his role leading the US Postal Service in June.

-DeJoy’s spokesperson, Monty Hagler, told the Post in a statement that DeJoy “believes that he has always followed campaign fundraising laws and regulations.”
+DeJoy’s spokesperson, Monty Hagler, told CNN in a statement that DeJoy “believes that all campaign fundraising laws and regulations should be complied with in all respects.”

 Hagler added that DeJoy had “sought and received legal advice” from a former general counsel for the Federal Election Commission to ensure the company was complying with the law.